 High School Students

-In some cases Temple will allow current high school students to take courses through Continuing Studies.
-We require you to meet the following guidelines:
+In some cases, current high school students may be permitted to take Temple courses through Continuing Studies for university credit.
+High school students must meet the following guidelines:

 - Your high school GPA must be at least a 3.0 (B average).